The following are several critical areas that institutional investors should thoughtfully consider.

 Consolidate mandates where managers have strength.
 This improves efficiency while still maintaining access to diversified strategies and insights.

 Value Add is measurable.
-It’s not just outperformance, but the consistency, transparency, and judgment that drives it over time.
+It is not just outperformance, but the consistency, transparency, and judgment that drives it over time.

 Skill and experience each bring value.
 Skilled managers innovate.
 Experienced ones navigate.
 The best combine both.